Opium den

 An opium den was an establishment in which opium was sold and smoked.
 Opium dens were prevalent in many parts of the world in the 19th century, most notably China, Southeast Asia, North America, and France.
 Throughout the West, opium dens were frequented by and associated with the Chinese because the establishments were usually run by Chinese mobsters, who supplied the opium and prepared it for visiting non-Chinese smokers.
 Most opium dens kept a supply of opium paraphernalia such as the pipes and lamps that were necessary to smoke the drug.
 Patrons would recline to hold the long opium pipes over oil lamps that would heat the drug until it vaporized, allowing the smoker to inhale the vapors.
 Opium dens in China were frequented by all levels of society, and their opulence or simplicity reflected the financial means of the patrons.
 In urban areas of the United States, particularly on the West Coast, there were opium dens that mirrored the best to be found in China, with luxurious trappings and female attendants.
 For the working class, there were many low-end dens with sparse furnishings.

+Australia

+19th–early 20th centuries: Opium smoking and opium dens were notably present in areas like Chinatowns in Australian cities such as Melbourne, Brisbane, and Mackay.
+For instance, in Mackay’s old Chinatown, opium dens were commonly visited by people of various ethnic backgrounds.